-Cambridge IGCSE syllabi are designed with the assumption that candidates have about 130 guided learning hours per subject over the duration of the course, but this is for guidance only.
-The number of hours required to gain the qualification may vary according to local curricular practice and the candidates' prior experience with the subject.
+Cambridge IGCSE syllabuses are designed with the assumption that learners have about 130 guided learning hours per subject over the duration of the course, but this is for guidance only.
+The number of hours required to gain the qualification may vary according to local curricular practice and the learners' prior experience of the subject.

-1.3 Why Choose Cambridge IGCSE First Language English?
+1.3 Why choose Cambridge IGCSE First Language English?

-Cambridge IGCSE First Language English is designed for students whose mother tongue is English.
+Cambridge IGCSE First Language English is designed for learners whose mother tongue is English.
 The course allows students to:

-- develop the ability to communicate clearly, accurately, and effectively when speaking and writing - learn how to use a wide range of vocabulary and the correct grammar, spelling, and punctuation - develop a personal style and an awareness of the audience being addressed.
+- · develop the ability to communicate clearly, accurately, and effectively when speaking and writing - learn how to use a wide range of vocabulary and the correct grammar, spelling, and punctuation - develop a personal style and an awareness of the audience being addressed.

-Students are also encouraged to read widely, both for their own enjoyment and to further their awareness of the ways in which English can be used.
+Learners are also encouraged to read widely, both for their own enjoyment and to further their awareness of the ways in which English can be used.
 Cambridge IGCSE First Language English also develops more general analysis and communication skills such as synthesis, inference, and the ability to order facts and present opinions effectively.